 If your Photoshop fails to open, you can follow these steps instead.
 Press Ctrl + Alt keys to call out the Preference window.
 Then you can find which hard drive is your scratch disk and decide to free up enough space.

 If you run this program on Mac, just press Command and Options keys instead to call out the Scratch Disks Preferences window and free up enough space.

-Low disk space warning is a frequently seen issue in Windows 7/8.1/10.
-Read this post and find the 3 ways to help you extend the partition and get out of this trouble.
+Low disk space warning is frequently seen in Windows 7/8.1/10.
+Read this post and find the 3 ways to help you extend partition and get out of this trouble.